It’s vital to talk about motivation in the debate about ‘Eternal Submission of the Son’ (ESS Part 1)

 Secondly, the motivation of the protagonists should not be off limits in this debate because they may in fact be central to the debate.
 I believe motivation is the bed from which the whole theology of ERAS, as propounded by Ware, Grudem and Strachan, has grown.
 It is vital to consider motivation if we are to understand the root of this tree, the real problem that has brought this all about.

-Thirdly, both Carl Trueman and Liam Goligher (who are key objectors to ERAS) have made inferences about the motivation of Ware and Grudem.
+Thirdly, both Carl Trueman and Liam Goligher (who are key objectors to ESS) have made inferences about the motivation of Ware and Grudem.
 Here are some examples:

 The leaders of the organizations which represent New Calvinism have weathered storm after storm, from Driscollgate onwards, by maintaining a firm grip on the mainstream New Calvinist media, by licensing just enough criticism to reassure concerned onlookers, and by stoic public silence in the face of numerous scandals and controversies.
 But this one is surely too big and the stakes are too high.
 It has to be addressed.
 (Carl Trueman Fahreheit 381)

 This is true.
 And Carl Trueman is implying something about these leaders’ motives: he’s inferring that they are motivated by a desire to control the conversation.
 The words “firm grip” tell us that.